BlockHammer: Preventing RowHammer at Low Cost by Blacklisting Rapidly-Accessed DRAM Rows: Experimental Methodology

 \section{Experimental Methodology}

 We evaluate BlockHammer's {effect} on a typical DDR4-based memory subsystem's performance and energy consumption {as compared to six prior} RowHammer mitigation mechanisms~\cite{kim2014flipping,son2017making,you2019mrloc,seyedzadeh2018cbt,lee2019twice,park2020graphene}.
 We use Ramulator~\cite{Kim2016Ramulator,ramulatorgithub} for performance evaluation and DRAMPower~\cite{drampower} to estimate {DRAM} energy consumption.
+We open-source our infrastructure, which implements both BlockHammer and six state-of-the-art RowHammer mitigation mechanisms~\cite{blockhammergithub}.
 Table~\ref{table:system_configuration} shows our system configuration.

 \newcolumntype{C}[1]{>{ \\\arraybackslash }m{#1}}

 \textbf{Attack Model.} {W}e compare BlockHammer under the same {RowHammer} attack model ({i.e.,} double-sided attacks \cite{kim2014flipping}) as prior works use~\cite{lee2019twice, seyedzadeh2018cbt, park2020graphene, kim2014flipping, son2017making, you2019mrloc}. {To do so, we halve the RowHammer threshold that BlockHammer uses to account for the cumulative disturbance effect of both aggressor rows (i.e., } $N_{RH}*=N_{RH}/2$).
 In Sections \ref{sec:evaluation_single_core} and \ref{sec:evaluation_multi_core}, we set $N_{RH}*=16K$ (i.e., $N_{RH}=32K$), which is the minimum RowHammer threshold that \twice{}~\cite{lee2019twice} supports~\cite{kim2020revisiting}. {In Section~\ref{sec:evaluation_tech_scaling}, we} conduct an $N_{RH}$ scaling study for double-sided attacks, {across a} range of $32K > N_{RH} > 1K$, {using parameters provided in Table~\ref{tab:allconfigs}.}